Single Child vs. Two Children My Honest Thoughts as a Mom Still Deciding

 Pros and Cons of One Child

+The trend of smaller families is rising all around the world.
 Europe is leading the way in having smaller families.
 Almost half of all families there have just one child, showing how family size is changing across the continent.

 Europe’s One-Child Pattern